 - Report the damage to your insurance company as soon as it is possible.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for us to arrive, listed below are some tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for Paul Davis to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
+- Water Source: It is important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Get rid of as much standing water as possible, using a mop or towels.
-(Never use the vacuum cleaner.)
+- Floors: Dispose of as much standing water as possible, using a mop or towels.
+(Do not use a vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpet with clean, white towels.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet when possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid walking or tracking on carpet if at all possible.
+Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.
+- Ceilings/Walls: Don’t attempt to wipe or wash ceilings or other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.

-If your home or business has been damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your business or home is damaged by fire, water, mold, storm or other disaster, Call Paul!